 Want to be sure to stay connected to the ministry of CMDA now that you're out of school?
 Take advantage of these options:

-At this introductory level, residents and fellows at the Community Level receive the NRFC newsletter with information about regional and national CMDA events, a devotional, prayer requests, praise reports, and photos.
+At this introductory level, residents and fellows at the Community Level receive the NRFC newsletter (see below) with information about regional and national CMDA events, a devotional, prayer requests, praise reports, and photos.
 They also receive the link to the bimonthly web-based “talk show” featuring Christian physicians and scholars working and thinking in medicine.
 This level also includes access to the CMDA app.
 You can join at the Community Level by completing the online form above (“Join the Community!”)

 Residents and fellows at the Membership Level receive Community Level resources as well as Today's Christian Doctor, Christian Doctor's Digest and CMDA discounts on books, retreats, and National Convention registration.
 They also will have access to interviewee housing network and other NRFC resources currently in development.
 Residents and fellows at the Membership Level are CMDA members.
 You can join CMDA here.
 The one-time membership fee for residents and fellows is $150 to cover the entirety of your post-graduate training (OR $99 per year).